Table of contents

 • More control over materials, fit, and quality

-• Good for scaling up with your bestsellers
+• Good for scaling up your bestselling items

 Cons: